 Our Center’s Purpose

-The Center for Divergent Connections uses the power of interpersonal neurobiology, trauma-informed care, and neurodiversity-affirming practices to provide treatment, training, and research with the disabled community.
+The Center for Divergent Connections uses the power of interpersonal neurobiology, trauma-informed care and neurodiversity-affirming practices to provide treatment, training and research to the disabled community.

 Our Center’s Vision

-To impact to neurodivergent and disabled communities by providing local and global treatment, training, and research that celebrates and honors their unique contributions.
-To promote a world in which resilient, self-determined individuals are supported by authentic, compassionate, and connected communities.
+To impact neurodivergent and disabled communities by providing local and global treatment, training, and research that celebrates and honors their unique contributions.
+To promote a world in which resilient, self-determined individuals are supported by authentic, compassionate and connected communities.

 Clinical Approaches